cul24002-ai/ai-copywriting-manual/ai-copywriting-manual/docs/part1/overview.md

 This kind of training is done through **Reinforcement Learning from Human Feedback (RLHF)** and **Direct Preference Optimization (DPO)**.

-#### Tokens & Training
-When you input a prompt into a chatbot, it calculates the relationship between each token to predict the most likely next word.
-Internal mechanics, such as verification and instructions, consume tokens.
-Since each token incurs computational cost, it is usually better to train the model to generate certain types of responses.

 ##### *Diminishing Returns*